jerrodputman/jerrodputman.github.io/_pages/about.md

   caption: "Credit: Mega Man 2, [**Capcom**](https://www.capcom.com)"
 ---

 I am a programmer, with over 14 years of experience developing games.
-I worked in the console game industry for over 5 years.
-I also owned my own company Tiny Tim Games for five years where I created two games and did various contract jobs.
-Currently, I mostly do native iOS development for my full-time job, but I still like to dabble in game development from time to time.
+I worked in the console game industry for a while before moving into the mobile arena.
+Currently, I mostly do native iOS development for my full-time job, but console games and game development still manages to excite and entice me.
 My wife [Shannon][shannonkay] and I have a beautiful daughter named [Guinevere][fairguinevere].
 We live in Orange County, California.

 ## Games I've Worked On